prateekmedia/budgie-clipboard-applet/README.md

 ```

 ## FEATURES
-- [x] Automatically save copied / selected content from clipboard
+- [x] Automatically save copied / selected content from Clipboard
-- [x] Empty clipboard option
+- [x] Empty Clipboard option
-- [x] Private mode option that let's you copy/select anything without saving it to clipboard
+- [x] Private mode option that let's you copy/select anything without saving it to Clipboard manager
 - [x] Edit mode option that let's you remove any content from Clipboard manager
 - [x] Save up to 100 Clips
-- [x] Pager Navigation available, so that if clipboard fills out then it will not take the whole screen
+- [x] Scrollable Clipboard, so that multiple clips doesnt occupy whole screen.
 - [x] Search as you type to find the clip that you want
+- [x] Minimal Interface
-- [x] Option to enable Minimal Interface for minimalist users
+- [x] Option to restore defaults if you have messed up some of the settings.

 ## CONTRIBUTION
 -  Pull requests are welcome that solve [TODO](#todo) or add any useful feature / solves any bug